DBProductions/angularjs-starter-app/README.md

 It has a simple CRUD (Create, Read, Update, Delete) functionality shown on a list and detail view.
 The server provide some simple user data to manipulate.

 It isn't a full featured project what solves all your problems.
-The folder structure allow to seperate common and specific parts.

 The following libaries or frameworks are included:
 * jQuery v1.11.0